MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-how-use-powerbi-reports-factbox.md

 ## <a name="reports-with-multiple-pages"></a>Reports with multiple pages

 With Power BI, you can create a single report with multiple pages.
-However, for reports that will display with list pages, we don't recommend that they have more than one page.
+However, for reports that will display with list pages, we recommend that they don't have more than one page.
 The Power BI FactBox will only show the first page of your report.

 ## <a name="fixing-problems"></a>Fixing problems

-This section provides instructions about how to fix problems that you might run into when trying to view a Power BI report for a list page in [!INCLUDE[prod_short](includes/prod_short.md)].
+This section explains how to fix problems that you might run into when you try to view a Power BI report for a list page in [!INCLUDE[prod_short](includes/prod_short.md)].

 ### <a name="you-cant-see-the-power-bi-factbox-on-a-list-page"></a>You can't see the Power BI FactBox on a list page